-To determine if purchasing points is right for you, click here to use my points calculator.
+If you're unsure as to whether or not purchasing points is right for you, click here to use my points calculator.

-4 – Bring your paperwork
+4 – Gather your paperwork